christianareas/openapi-components/README.md

 ```

 ### Use the OpenAPI Components
-**Note:** Currently, `OpenApiInfo` is the only component available.
-Everything else is in development.
+(Note: Currently, `OpenApiInfo` is the only component available.
+Everything else is in development.)

-The OpenAPI components give you access to a set of semantic, un-styled, compound components that are based on your OpenAPI specification.
+The OpenAPI components give you access to a set of semantic, headless components that are based on your OpenAPI specification.
 The components give you an easy way to customize your API documentation.

 To get started, import one of the available parent components, add its child components, and start building out your API documentation.
 You can style your components by passing `className`, and override a component’s HTML wrapper element by passing `htmlWrapperElement`.
 For example: